Harry-icl/M2R-Julia-Sets/GUI_README.md

 ## Usage
 First, install the package via the instructions in the [README](./README.md).

 Then, to run the GUI, use the command `python -m julia`.
-Note that your PC may not automatically focus on the window, you may have to click on the window in your taskbar.

 ## Controls
 * **Zooming** - To zoom in on an area of a plot, click and drag the area you'd like to zoom in on.